-Rising competition for college and university students will only continue to grow as the number of high school graduates shrink over the next decade, student demographics shift and other financial pressures persist.
-For many higher education institutions, understanding that each student has unique needs, attitudes, behaviors and motivations may be critical to recruitment and retention.
+Rising competition for college and university students will only continue to grow as the number of high school graduates shrink over the next decade, student demographics shift, and additional financial pressures persist.
+A critical piece in higher education institutions’ efforts toward recruitment and retention will be understanding, and acting upon, the knowledge that each student has unique needs, attitudes, behaviors, and motivations.
+This sets the stage for why student segmentation in higher education matters.

-Traditionally, segmentation has been used for marketing purposes, not for analyzing student success.
-But collecting, combining and analyzing student data – for example, persistence rates, employment status and whether undergraduates are veterans or active-duty military – can help institutions understand the various services and outreach programs needed to support students during the college journey.
+Student segmentation is leveraging the power of student data by filtering and categorizing into distinct, valuable datasets.
+Collecting, combining, and analyzing student data—such as persistence rates, employment status, and whether undergraduates are veterans or active-duty military—can help institutions understand the various services and outreach programs needed to support students during the college journey.

-Not just a one-time exercise, once finalized, student segmentation can be tracked and built into analyses moving forward for improving prospect targeting, yield rates, retention and completion – cutting across the student lifecycle.
+Student segmentation can support student success as a continual, intuitive means by which institutions can understand, plan for, and aid unique student groups based on relevant characteristics.
+Not just a one-time exercise, once finalized, student segmentation can be tracked and built into analyses moving forward for improving prospect targeting, yield rates, retention, and completion—cutting across the student lifecycle.

 - Community college transfers